Children’s Emergency Dental Care – Flower Mound, TX

 Even if you are fully prepared for a dental emergency in Flower Mound, it can be a stressful experience for both you and your child, and you may have many questions.
 Our team is here to help you and provide guidance so your growing little one can get back on track and back to being a kid!
 Please read our responses to some common questions we’ve been asked in the past, but if you need more explanation or you have other inquiries you want to make, don’t hesitate to reach out to us and schedule an appointment.

-Unlike some medical problems like a cold, the problem will not go away on its own.
-It will continue to get worse and worse with time and will require professional treatment.
+Unlike some medical problems like a cold, dental issues typically don’t go away on their own.
+They may continue to get worse with time, eventually requiring professional treatment.
 To spare your child from experiencing unnecessary pain and damage to their smile, it’s best to address the issue as quickly as possible.
 Plus, this approach can also help you save money because waiting will only cost more in repairing the worsening problem.

-In general, you shouldn’t need to visit the emergency room for a dental-related problems.
+In general, you shouldn’t need to visit the emergency room for a dental-related problem.
 Not only is it extremely expensive, but the doctors there are usually not equipped or trained to address these kinds of situations.
-However, if your child is bleeding for longer than 10 minutes, they seem to have broken facial bones, or they have other severe injuries, you should go directly to the ER because there could be more serious work needed for treatment first.
+However, if your child is bleeding for longer than 10 minutes, they seem to have broken facial bones, or they have other severe injuries, you should go directly to the ER because there could be more serious work needed before dental treatment can occur.